-References are made to fixed term exclusions (suspensions) in Actions and Consequences and RAPAS.
+References are made to suspensions in Actions and Consequences.
 Only the Headteacher, or members of the SLT authorised by the Headteacher, can issue a suspension.
 Permanent exclusion can only take place with the authorisation of the Headteacher.

 5. Pupil support systems